- Loans up to £25,000

 If you have spare cash then it would almost certainly make more sense to pay other "commercial" loans off first before worrying about your student loan.
 So, if you are already debt-free should you pay off your student loan?

-The consensus in the media seems to be No!
+Even in this scenario the consensus in the media seems to be No!
 Don't!

 When it comes to getting you your personal loan our online service is second to none.
 In fact Solution-Loans.co.uk has scored based on 423 ratings & 61 user reviews for its personal loans service.